How Much Does LASIK Eye Surgery Cost in 2024?

 We here at Barnet Dulaney Perkins also offer financing options where you can pay your LASIK in affordable installments using a Care Credit card.
 These are different from regular cards and are used to pay for out-of-pocket medical expenses that are not covered by medical or vision insurance.

 Both long-term and short-term LASIK financing options are available.
 You can read more about Care Credit here.

 Alphaeon Credit is similar to the Care Credit option, where you can get pre-qualified for a certain financing option.
 Then you can pay off your LASIK eye surgery cost using affordable monthly payments.
 Read more about Alphaeon here.

 How do I determine the real value of my LASIK surgery?

 The problem with most folks is that they might look at the $2000 or $3500 cost of doing LASIK eye surgery in Phoenix and balk at it.
 But they aren’t looking at the full picture.

 For example, if you are paying, on average, $500 per year for contact lenses or eyeglass prescriptions, that cost will add up to quite a bit over a lifetime.
-If you start wearing glasses or contact lenses when you were 15 years old and wear them until you are 65 or 70, that’s $25,000 to $27,500 over that 50 to 55-year period.
+If you start wearing glasses or contact lenses when you are 15 years old and wear them until you are 65 or 70, that’s $25,000 to $27,500 over that 50 to 55-year period.

 That’s much more expensive than the $2000 or so that you would pay for LASIK eye surgery in Phoenix.
 In addition, as you get older, your prescription changes and becomes worse, which means, that you might need prescription eyeglasses for long distances and another one for reading.
 That’s doubling your cost every year.